lunarmodules/Penlight/docs_topics/07-functional.md

     > tablex.filter({1,-2,10,-1,2},bind1(ops.le,0))
     {1,10,2}

-The last example unfortunately reads backwards, because `bind1` alway binds the first argument!
+The last example unfortunately reads backwards, because `bind1` always binds the first argument!
 Also unfortunately, in my youth I confused 'currying' with 'partial application', so the old name for `bind1` is `curry` - this alias still exists.